Thursday, December 31, 2020

 Discussion

 Mulan was the much anticipated live-action retelling of the famous Chinese legend about a woman warrior.
-While the film is very appealing visually, with its exotic costuming, rich cinematography, and exciting action scenes, its weak storyline is the major drawback.
+The film is very appealing visually, with its exotic costuming, rich cinematography, and exciting action scenes and two delicious villains.

 In this retelling, the two main female characters, Mulan and a black witch called Xianniang possess extraordinary "chi" or "life energy".
 With such a strong chi, they are physically able to do feats that are impossible for other humans.
 It is the classic battle between good and evil; Mulan who is young and virtuous with her life before her and Xianniang who has been shunned because of her abilities and has turned to evil.